 9. What do you think about Emmett’s parents and their relationship with him?
 Can you call them good parents?

 10. How did you like the roles of Ulysses, Sarah, Sally, and Professor Abernath?
-And which of these characters and their story did you find interesting?
+Which of these characters and their story did you find interesting?

 11. Were there any characters that you noticed changed over the course of the book?